electroly/sqlnotebook/readme.md

 SQL Notebook is a Windows desktop application for ad hoc data wrangling.
 At its core, it is a frontend for SQLite database files.
 The SQLite engine is augmented with additional functionality beyond its basic support for SQL queries:

 - External data sources can be linked in and queried interchangeably with local tables.
-The data is not copied into the SQLite database file; instead, the data source is queried on-the-fly.
+Remote data is not physically copied into the notebook file unless requested; instead, the data source is queried on-the-fly.
 Any combination of data sources can be used together in the same SQL query.
-Supported data sources are:

-    - PostgreSQL
-    - MySQL
-    - Microsoft SQL Server
+Supported data sources: Microsoft SQL Server, PostgreSQL, MySQL.

-    - CSV files
+- Common file types can be imported into the notebook as local tables.
+Supported file types: CSV, Excel (`.xls` and `.xlsx`).

 - The language is extended to support familiar structured programming constructs:
     - Variables (`DECLARE`, `SET`)